Top Ideas for a Stunning Victorian Style Bathroom

 Bathroom Ideas

 The Victorian aesthetic subscribes to the “more is more” philosophy, which seems at odds with the minimalist modern interior design ethos.
-But the elegant maximalist style of the early 19th century works surprisingly well in a contemporary bathroom setting.
+But, the early 19th-century maximalist style works well in a modern bathroom.

-It wasn’t until the 1920s that the modern bathroom was introduced to smaller new-build houses in England, so during the Victorian era - spanning 1837 to 1901 - only the wealthy enjoyed such a luxury.
+It wasn’t until the 1920s that the modern bathroom was introduced to smaller new-build houses in England, so during the Victorian era only the wealthy enjoyed such a luxury.

-Free-standing tubs with incredibly detailed feet and brass fixtures were a must-have, as were large mirrors with intricate frames - the likes of which you’ll see skirting masterwork paintings.
+Free-standing tubs with detailed feet and brass fixtures were a must-have, as were large mirrors with intricate frames.

-High tank sinks were here, there, and everywhere, sometimes two to a room!
-And if the patterns weren’t to someone’s taste, solid wooden flooring was simply the done thing.
+High tank sinks were popular, sometimes they would have a double basin to enjoy as couples and if the patterns weren’t to someone’s taste, solid wooden flooring was also very popular.

 Top Victorian Bathroom Ideas For Modern Homes